Variable-preconditioned transformed primal-dual method for generalized Wasserstein Gradient Flows: Variable-Preconditioned Transformed primal--dual method for JKO scheme

-In this section, we will propose the Variable-Preconditioned Transformed Primal-Dual (VPTPD) method for solving the JKO scheme of generalized Wasserstein gradient flows, which is a nontrivial extension of the TPD method incorporating proximal splitting techniques to address the challenges arising from the nonsmoothness of the objective function.
+In this section, we will propose the Variable-Preconditioned Transformed primal--dual (VPTPD) method for solving the JKO scheme of generalized Wasserstein gradient flows, which is a nontrivial extension of the TPD method incorporating proximal splitting techniques to address the challenges arising from the nonsmoothness of the objective function.
+To clarify the different notations and their relationships involved in the method, we provide a summary of notations in Table \ref{tab:notation}.